How to Manage/Resize Partitions on Windows 10/11 without Losing Data?

 Step 2.
 From the search results, click on “Create and format hard disk partitions” to launch the Disk Management tool.

 Step 3.
-Right-click on the partition from any panes and select “Delete Volume.”
+Right-click on the partition from any pane and select “Delete Volume.”

-Note: To format a partition/volume, right-click on the partition from any panes and select “Format.”
+Note: To format a partition/volume, right-click on the partition from any pane and select “Format.”
 Formatting will erase the data from the selected volume/partition, but it will not erase/delete the partition/volume.

 How to merge Partitions on Windows 11/10?